April 4, 2016

 The sacks were originally plain, unbleached cotton and the farmer’s name often was stamped on his bag so it could be reused.
 In the late 1800s textile mills were producing strong, inexpensive cotton, which quickly replaced canvas as the preferred material for feed sacks.
 Feed sacks first were sold in colors, then in colorful prints beginning around 1925.
 Farmers’ wives enjoyed this new source of basically free fabric by turning the cotton sacks into items of use such as clothes, pillow cases, undergarments, curtains and quilts.
 Feed companies began to print their sacks in colored patterns, and since it usually took more than one bag to make a dress, the idea was to give the farmer an incentive to keep buying their products.

 The Sod House Museum is operated by the Oklahoma Historical Society.
 The museum is open Tuesday–Saturday, 9 a.m.–5 p.m., and is located southeast of Aline on State Highway 8.
-For more information contact Director Renee Trindle at 580-463-2441 or email@example.com.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+For more information contact Director Renee Trindle at 580-463-2441 or firstname.lastname@example.org.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.